cowlike/discordBot/README.md

 # Overview

 This is a simple test bot that implements a few commands.
 All commands are preceded by the string "//".
-The bot only responds to messages starting with "//" that have not been sent by a bot (including itself!)
+The bot only responds to messages starting with "//" that have not been sent by a bot (including itself!).
+You can also DM the bot with or without the "//" prefix.

 All of this can change at any time:

+* help
+* version
 * echo "a string"
 * showArgs 32I 42 98.4 "98.4" True 64U 99999999999999997
 * showGuilds
 * showDMChannels
-* addChannel name
+* newChannel name
 * rmChannel name
 * rmChannel 1234567890U //channel id